Back to Top

 The Biological Anthropology Lab allows you to get a hands-on understanding of the ways the human experience affects the human skeleton.

-With opportunities to volunteer or conduct independent research, the Archeology Lab offers multiple ways to grow your skills along with your resume.
+With opportunities to volunteer or conduct independent research, the Archaeology Lab offers multiple ways to grow your skills along with your resume.

-Study Abroad trips bring other cultures alive while providing personal grown and experiences that will last a lifetime.
+Study Abroad trips bring other cultures alive while providing personal growth and experiences that will last a lifetime.

 Whether you’re an undergraduate or graduate student, you’ll have opportunities to create your own research projects or work with faculty to tackle some of the world’s most complex and pressing challenges.